sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Reliable, Scalable, and Maintainable Applications.md

 					 - How do we make our systems reliable, in spite of unreliable humans?
 						 - Design systems in a way that minimizes opportunities for error.
 						 - Decouple the places where people make the most mistakes from the places where they can cause failures
-							 - Provide sandbox to play around
+							 - provide a sandbox to play around
 						 - Test thoroughly at all levels, from unit tests to whole-system integration tests and manual tests.
 							 - Automated testing
 						 - Implement good management practices and training
-						 - Allow quick and easy recovery from human errors, to minimize the impact in the case of a failure
+						 - allow quick and easy recovery from human errors, to minimize the impact in the case of a failure
 							 - Ex: Could be using versioning system.
-In case of events of failure rollback to previous versions helps.
+In case of events of failure, rollback to previous versions helps.
 						 - Set up detailed and clear monitoring, such as performance metrics and error rates.
 							 - Ex: Cloud watch metrics in AWS
 	 - *Failure*: